adamshephard/OMTscoring_inference/README.md

 This repository provides the inference code for the models used for predicting slide-level malignancy transformation in OED.
 Link to preprint [here](https://arxiv.org/abs/2307.03757). <br />

-The first step in this pipeline is to use HoVer-Net+ ([see original paper](https://openaccess.thecvf.com/content/ICCV2021W/CDPath/html/Shephard_Simultaneous_Nuclear_Instance_and_Layer_Segmentation_in_Oral_Epithelial_Dysplasia_ICCVW_2021_paper.html)) to segment the epithelium and nuclei.
-We have used the TIAtoolbox (see [paper here](https://www.nature.com/articles/s43856-022-00186-5)) implementation of HooVer-Net in the below scripts.
+The first step in this pipeline is to use HoVer-Net+ ([see original paper here](https://openaccess.thecvf.com/content/ICCV2021W/CDPath/html/Shephard_Simultaneous_Nuclear_Instance_and_Layer_Segmentation_in_Oral_Epithelial_Dysplasia_ICCVW_2021_paper.html)) to segment the epithelium and nuclei.
+We have used the TIAtoolbox (see [paper here](https://www.nature.com/articles/s43856-022-00186-5)) implementation of HoVer-Net in the below scripts.
 Next, we generate patch-level morphological and spatial features to use in our OMTscoring pipeline.
-This is currently being worked on.

-After this point, these scripts require the user to have already generated patch-level (nuclear) features for use within this model.
-However, we will add these scripts in the near future.
+After this, we perform the OMTsocring using our pre-trained MLP model.

 ## Set Up Environment